 Tour Cost does not include: airfare to Nome, Alaska, or from Anchorage, Alaska.
 Note, we do book and include the group flight segment (one-way, on Alaska Air) from Nome back to Anchorage.
 Cost also does not include items of a personal nature such as laundry, telephone, drinks from the bar, or gratuities for luggage handling or personal services.

 The arrival airport for this journey is Nome Airport (OME).
-Please plan to arrive in Nome, Alaska, at a time convenient for you on May 30.
+Please plan to arrive in Nome, Alaska, at a time convenient for you on June 3.
 Your guide will be there to meet you.
 If you wish to arrive early to Nome, it’s a short taxi ride to any of the hotels.
-You may depart at after 3:00 PM on June 10.
-We drive back from Seward that day, will do an airport drop, and for those with late flights, we can do a bit more birding or sightseeing until about 6:00 PM.
-If you need to overnight to catch a next day flight, we suggest the Lakefront Hotel near the airport, but there are many choices there, all easy to book online.
+You may depart at leisure on June 14.

 Items of Note